stefanocampanella/MHPC-project/docs/method/problem.md

 To this purpose, other optimizers use a more refined strategy.
 At each step, they sample from random variables $U'_i$ whose distribution is inferred from previous steps, and which usually converge to some a posteriori $U'$.
 In this way, these algorithms super-sample the region of the search space where, based on their assumptions, it is more probable to find a global minimum and accelerate the convergence of the best candidate $X'_i$.
 It is crucial to note that while they focus on a particular minimum (global or local), they subsample the rest of the search space.

 In other words, if a heuristic algorithm converges, usually it does rapidly to a minimum and then sits there, with minimal chances to discover different minima.
-Therefore, these algorithms typically have a parameter that can be tweaked to explore more the search space, the population size, but which slows convergence: exploration vs exploitation.
+Therefore, these algorithms typically have a parameter that can be tweaked to explore more the search space but which slows convergence: exploration vs exploitation.

+Evolutionary algorithm is a broad term applicable to a large collections of heuristic optimization algorithms inspired by biological evolution or other biological processes, as in Particle Swarm Optimization.
+An evolutionary algorithm starts by drawing a set of random points of the search space, the so-called individuals, with some a priori distribution, and then repeat the process using a modified distribution, which takes into account the losses of the individuals.
+Each iteration is called a generation, and the individuals of a generation are the population.

+In general, the population size behave as the parameter described above, allowing more or less exploration of the search space.
+The main difference between an evolutionary algorithm and another is how random variables from which individuals of a generation are drawn depend on the ones of the previous generation.
+The crucial point is that individuals of the same generation are independent one another.